psg-mit/muf-ci/README.md

 ## Requirements
 - Install [Docker Desktop](https://www.docker.com/get-started/).
 The artifact was tested with Docker Desktop v4.30.0.
+  - Note: The artifact is also compatible with [Podman](https://podman.io/), just substitute `podman` in every command that uses `docker`.
 - The software requires Python >= 3.10.
 This should be ensured by the Dockerfile.
 - The artifact instructions was tested on M1 MacBook.